OctopusDeploy/blog/blog/2018-10/selenium/1-what-is-webdriver-and-selenium/what-is-webdriver-and-selenium.md

 ---
-title: Selenium series&#58; What is WebDriver and Selenium?
+title: Selenium series: What is WebDriver and Selenium?
 description: Learn what the terms WebDriver and Selenium refer to.
 author: matthew.casperson@octopus.com
 visibility: public